- Kitchen / Bathrooms — 204

 You can then bang a stake into the ground next to the ‘tree’.
 This will help to support the tree and ensure it goes upwards.
 Don’t forget to tie your shrub to the stake.

-Finally, chop the top off the stem that is left.
+Finally, you can get Fiskars hedge shears here that you can use to chop off the top of the stem that is left.
 This will make the shrub produce more branches from underneath where you’ve just clipped.
 In effect, you’re creating the head of the tree.

 Once you’ve done this you need to monitor the shrub regularly.
 If any buds start to appear below where you want the head to be you need to remove them.